- George Mason University (Ph.D. '15)

-I am a Senior Lecturer in the Department of Communications and the author of the forthcoming book, The Digital City and Mediated Urban Ecologies, which examines the digital technological initiatives and programs of three major cities in the U.S. Prior to Simmons, I taught courses in visual, media and digital culture, communication, cultural studies, globalization, and advanced senior research methods and writing at George Mason University for eight years.
+I teach in the Department of Communications and the author of the book, The Digital City and Mediated Urban Ecologies, which examines the digital technological initiatives and programs of three major cities in the U.S. Prior to Simmons, I taught courses in visual, media and digital culture, communication, cultural studies, globalization, and advanced senior research methods and writing at George Mason University for eight years.
 I also taught at George Washington University for five years and was one of the first faculty members at Columbia College Chicago to introduce courses that focused on digital and Internet culture.

 I hold a Ph.D. in Cultural Studies from George Mason University, with a focus on media studies, and my primary fields of research include urban communication and culture, media convergence, civic media and civic technology, visual and media culture, urban sustainability, mobile technologies, environmental rhetoric, and digital surveillance.
 Earlier in my career, I also worked in television (as a producer, editor, and videographer) and was a freelance writer for a number of publications in Chicago.